pingcap/docs-tidb-operator/en/network-issues.md

     kubectl -n ${namespace} get endpoints ${cluster_name}-tidb-peer
     ```

-    The `ENDPOINTS` field shown in the above command should be a comma-separated list of `cluster_ip:port`.
+    The `ENDPOINTS` field shown in the above command must be a comma-separated list of `cluster_ip:port`.
 If the field is empty or incorrect, check the health of the Pod and whether `kube-controller-manager` is working properly.

 2. Enter the Pod's Network Namespace to diagnose network problems: